-- (II) For sites where construction activities are completed but final stabilization has not been achieved due to a vegetative cover that has been planted but has not become established, the permittee may allow for the owner to reduce inspection frequency to once per month. - (B) Operation and Maintenance.
-The owner must be held responsible for operation and maintenance of BMPs, and must make any necessary repairs to BMPs immediately after a defect or other needed repair is discovered. - (c) Post-construction stormwater management in new development and redevelopment. - (1) Regulated Activities.
-The permittee must develop, implement, and enforce a program that ensures that a combination of structural and/or nonstructural controls are in place that would prevent or minimize water quality impacts to the MS4 from new development and redevelopment projects. - (2) Provisions for specific BMPs or equivalent protection included in Section 72.7, that for the purpose of reducing nutrient concentrations to Cherry Creek Reservoir go beyond the requirements in the Colorado Discharge Permit Regulations, Regulation #61, for post-construction BMPs, do not need to be required prior to discharge to a State water as long as BMPs are in place to control stormwater runoff from new development and/or redevelopment in compliance with Regulation #61 (5 CCR 1002-61) and a regional facility(ies) is(are) in place to control phosphorus concentrations to Cherry Creek Reservoir, that result in pollutant removal in compliance with parts 72.7.2(c)(6), 72.7.2(c)(7), and/or 72.7.2(c)(8) of this regulation. - (3) Individual Homes.
-Individual Home Construction, including development for a single home, not including for roads, road gutters or road improvements, that disturb less than one acre of land during construction and where the Owner of the single home holds a permit for construction of only one dwelling within the subdivision, if any, containing the single home is not required to meet the requirements in section 72.7.2(c) of this regulation.
+- (B) For sites where construction activities are completed but final stabilization has not been achieved due to a vegetative cover that has been planted but has not become established, the MS4 permittee may allow for the owner to reduce inspection frequency to once per month. - (6) Operation and Maintenance. - (i) For land disturbances that are greater than or equal to one acre or part of a larger common plan of development or sale that disturbs one acre or more, the MS4 permittee is regulated by the applicable MS4 permit. - (ii) For land disturbances less than one acre that are not part of a larger common plan of development or sale that disturbs one acre or more, the owner must be held responsible for operation and maintenance of CMs, and must make any necessary repairs to CMs immediately after a defect or other needed repair is discovered. - c) Post-construction stormwater management in new development and redevelopment. - (1) Regulated Activities include: - (i) Tier 3 Development or Redevelopment: The MS4 permittee must comply with the applicable MS4 permit and the additional requirements in section 72.7.2.(c)(6) and 72.7.2(c)(7). - (ii) Tier 2 Development or Redevelopment: MS4 permittee must develop, implement, and enforce a program that ensures that a combination of structural and/or nonstructural controls are in place that would prevent or minimize water quality impacts to the MS4 from new development and redevelopment projects unless otherwise excluded in section 72.7.2(c)(3). - (2) Provisions for specific CMs or equivalent protection included in section 72.7, that for the purpose of reducing nutrient concentrations to Cherry Creek Reservoir go beyond the requirements in the Colorado Discharge Permit Regulations, Regulation #61, for post-construction CMs, do not need to be required prior to discharge to a State water as long as CMs are in place to control stormwater runoff from new development and/or redevelopment in compliance with Regulation #61 (5 CCR 1002-61) and a regional facility(ies) is(are) in place to control phosphorus concentrations to Cherry Creek Reservoir, that result in pollutant removal in compliance with sections 72.7.2(c)(5), 72.7.2(c)(6), and/or 72.7.2(c)(7) of this regulation.